 Short Biography (English)

 A strong supporter of modern opera, Maria Badstue made her 2012 opera debut premiering Lars Klit’s Angelo – La Opera in Copenhagen.
-Additional opera highlights include a 2015 Copenhagen premiere production of John Frandsen’s A Doll’s House with the Athelas Sinfonietta, and more recently, her acclaimed 2018 Swedish opera debut with a 14-performance run of Massenet’s Don Quixote and a gala performance with FolkOperan in Stockholm.
+In summer 2021, she led two performances of Mozart’s Cosi fan Tutte at Copenhagen’s Koncertkirken with musicians from the Royal Danish Opera and Nontardar, and three mini operas based on HC Andersen fairy tales at the Copenhagen Opera Festival at Den Røde Plads / BLOX Copenhagen.
+Additional opera highlights include the Copenhagen premiere production of John Frandsen’s A Doll’s House with Athelas Sinfonietta, and her acclaimed 2018 Swedish opera debut with a 14-performance run of Massenet’s Don Quixote and a gala performance with FolkOperan in Stockholm.

-Her initiativies, INDK Symphonic Collaboration (founded 2018), hosted by The National Centre for the Performing Arts in Mumbai, India, aims to strengthen relations between the two countries, and Nordic Masterclass for Conductors (founded 2012), a collaboration with Professor Jorma Panula and the South Denmark Philharmonic, considered one of the most important conducting masterclasses in Europe today, promotes classical music as both an art form and as an important part of society.
+Her initiativies: INDK Symphonic Collaboration (founded 2018), hosted by The National Centre for the Performing Arts in Mumbai, India, aims to strengthen relations between the two countries, and Nordic Masterclass for Conductors (founded 2012 and celebrating 10 years in 2023), a collaboration with Professor Jorma Panula and the South Denmark Philharmonic, considered one of the most important conducting masterclasses in Europe today, promotes classical music as both an art form and as an important part of society.